How to Blow Out a Sprinkler System

 How Big of a Compressor is Needed to Blow Out Sprinklers?

-As a fast rule, if you know the size and GPM of each sprinkler head in your system, simply divide the total GPM of each zone by 7.5 to get the recommended CFM requirements per zone.
+As a quick rule, if you know the size and GPM of each sprinkler head in your system, simply divide the total GPM of each zone by 7.5 to get the recommended CFM requirements per zone.
 You can also read our guide on how to size a sprinkler system if you are building one for the first time or would like more information about sprinkler pumps.

 Man Turning on Sprinkler System Zone